hmrc/ctc-traders-phase5-tis/source/documentation/index.md

-### Control by Office of Departure with release for transit (DDNTA section: III.II.2.5)
+### Control by Office of Departure with release for transit

 **Applicable procedures:** normal and simplified.